 Talk to Your Doctor, Midwife, or Pediatrician

 As always, talk to your doctor, midwife, or pediatrician for their recommendations if you are considering any supplement.
-If you have concerns about your vitamin D levels, advocate for yourself to be tested, especially if you are in a high-risk group.
+If you have concerns about your vitamin D levels, advocate for a test, especially if you are in a high-risk group.
 Depending on your care provider, your health insurance may not cover testing, which could be an out-of-pocket cost.
 If you have any questions about vitamin D, please discuss them with your care provider.

 Thank you to the amazing companies that have supported this episode.

-In the month of January 2022, you can save 30% of the Zahler Prenatal +DHA, plus get a free pacifier thermometer for your baby.
-Click here for the promo code and details.
-The Zahler Prenatal +DHA uses high-quality ingredients like the active form of folate.
+The Zahler Prenatal +DHA uses high-quality ingredients, like the active form of folate.
 Zahler also includes nutrients that most other prenatal vitamins don’t, like choline, omega 3s, and DHA.
 This is the prenatal vitamin I take and my #1 recommendation.